Hagia Sophia in Istanbul (Turkey) - byzantine mosque

 Date of build

-In 336, Emperor Constantine the Great built the first church in place of the present Hagia Sophia, he called it "Meggale ekklesia" - a great church.
-Two hundred years later, the building burned down during the uprising.
+In 336 Emperor Constantine the Great built the first church on the site of the present-day Hagia Sophia, he called it "Meggale ekklesia", the great church.
+Two hundred years later the building burned down during the uprising.
 Emperor Justinian rebuilt the church, making it even bigger and more beautiful.

-The building fulfilled the role of a Christian church and Islamic mosque, and now there is a museum there.
+The building served as a Christian church and an Islamic mosque and now houses a museum.

-In the construction you can see many additions and alterations, the original shape remained only the main dome, which rises 56 meters above the church nave.
+The construction shows many additions and modifications, only the main dome remains from its original shape, which rises 56 meters above the church nave.

 The building is covered with golden mosaics.
-Thousands of workers put up for the construction for six years all valuables, the most beautiful marbles, the most splendid columns.
+Thousands of workers have endured all the valuables, the most beautiful marbles, the finest columns for six years.

-The first structure partially collapsed after the earthquake and in 563 it was replaced by a higher structure.
+The first structure partially collapsed after the earthquake and was replaced by a higher structure in 563.

-Hagia Sophia today serves as a model for the construction of many eastern mosques.
+The Hagia Sophia still serves as a model for many Eastern mosques today.